Developing and Encouraging Diverse Human Resources

 Employee Satisfaction Surveys

 Starting in fiscal 2022, YAMADA HOLDINGS conducted employee surveys using a new method with the aim to improve employee motivation and productivity by setting issues and implementing measures based on the survey results.
-In fiscal 2023, the second year using the new method, the overall satisfaction level was judged as “B.” A not altogether pleasing result.
-The main issues raised included career aspirations for management positions, and physical and mental health.
-We will work to address these issues and make improvements in the next fiscal year.
+For fiscal 2024, the scope of the survey was expanded to include YAMADA HOLDINGS and YAMADA DENKI, as well as eight Group companies.
+The overall satisfaction level was judged as “B,” which was not an altogether pleasing result.
+The main issues raised included physical and mental health, and career aspirations for managers.
+The results are disseminated throughout the Group via an internal newsletter.
+In the next fiscal year, we will work to address these issues and make improvements.

 Employee Satisfaction Surveys